 - Be cautious about using your home as collateral for furniture loans in case of default.

 Decide your course of action as to how you are going to purchase the furniture that you want without digging yourself into a hole of debt and additional payments.
 You will also have to take a look at your current financial situation.

 - How much cash do you currently have available?

 - Can you afford additional debt?
-It’s imperative you carefully assess your current and future monthly budget.

 - What’s your credit score?
 Can you get a decent interest rate?

 - Do you have low-interest borrowing options such as a home equity loan or an unsecured line of credit?